-So just what is the best compound bow?
 You might be a hunter or a target archer.
 You might want speed or you might favor something light and versatile.
-The best compound for you is going to be the one that meets your budget and your needs.
+The best compound bow for you is going to be the one that meets your budget and your needs.

 We've a specific guide if you're looking for a youth compound bow or maybe you have an older child or adult who's just getting started and need something that works well for a new starter because we've got you covered there too.

-Take a look through our pick-list of the top bows, we've reviewed each of these in more detail further down this article after a general compound buyers guide that introduces you to the facts and features of the compound.
+Take a look through our roundup of the top compounds, we've reviewed each of these in more detail further down this article after a general buyers guide that introduces you to the facts and features of the compound.

 Note: Our individual reviews are below, but you can also click any of the links above to check current prices on Amazon.